NWT Homeschool Funding: How the DEA Reimbursement System Works

 What Happens to the Rest of the Funding

-The remaining 75% of your child's 0.5 FTE allocation — money your child's presence in the system generated — stays with the DEA.
-It funds school administration, the principal's time spent on home schooling oversight, and other district operations.
+Any portion of your child's allocation that is not paid as reimbursement stays with the DEA.
+The School Funding Framework counts the student as 0.5 FTE, while reimbursement is capped at a maximum of 25% of an FTE.
+The balance supports school administration, the principal's time spent on home schooling oversight, and other district operations.
 This is why the relationship with your assigned school and principal matters: the DEA is not doing home schooling oversight as a favor; it is a funded responsibility.

 Understanding this structure also explains why some DEA principals are more engaged with homeschooling families than others.
 When a principal has five home schooling families registered and a well-organized review process, it is a manageable and even rewarding part of their work.
 When it is chaotic — missing documentation, contentious meetings, families who are difficult to reach — the DEA bears costs that the funding does not fully cover.